-This is one of the movies I waited the most just because I love to watch american-asian collaborations thinking well maybe this one will be fair to the asian cinema industry and everyone will have access to it, love it and become fans of it.
+This is one of the movies I waited the most just because I love to watch american-asian collaborations.
+When I saw the trailer, I thought, well maybe this one will be fair to the Asian cinema Industry.
+From that, with 47 Ronin, everyone would have access to it, love it and become fans of it.
 And because the story was absolutely fantastic in papers and a classic of all Japanese legends.

-All my hopes hit the ground when I heard the first Japanese samurai speaking in English, my soul was crushed when actors I absolutely adore from long time classics like Ichi The Killer or The Twilight Samurai were forced to act a traditional and one of the most powerful national folk stories speaking in a foreign language.
+All my hopes hit the ground when I heard the first Japanese samurai speaking in English.
+My soul was crushed when actors I absolutely adore from long time classics, like Ichi The Killer or The Twilight Samurai, were forced to act one of the most powerful National folk stories speaking in a foreign language.

-If that was all that bothered me well the it wouldn’t be that bad, but unfortunately it wasn’t.
-The storyline was light, full of superfluous dialogues and postures, they way they communicate among the clan had no formal structure whatsoever, I mean if you read this blog you probably would have seen a nice amount of asian historical movies, you know that their culture is extremely formal and got an etiquette for every situation, specially between shogun, lords or similar power figures.
+If that would be all that bothers me, well then it wouldn’t be that bad.
+Unfortunately it isn’t.
+The storyline is light, full of superfluous dialogues and postures.
+They way they communicate among the clan has no formal structure whatsoever.
+If you usually read this blog you probably would have seen a nice amount of Asian historical movies.
+You also know that their culture is extremely formal and got an etiquette for every situation.
+This happens specially between Shogun, Lords or similar power figures.

-None of this was taken into account and of course all the filming structures lost their usual strength.
-When you had ronins that didn’t fight or train, a central character that felt stiff and out of place like he was brought back again from the Matrix, and a cast that is being forced to deliver a script that was obviously not made for them, you can only hope for it to end as decently as possible.
+None of this is taken into account and of course all the filming structures lost their usual strength.
+When you have Ronins that don’t fight or train.
+A main character that feels stiff and out of place.
+Just like if he was brought back again from the Matrix.
+And a cast that is being forced to deliver a script that was obviously not made for them, you can only hope for it to end as decently as possible.

 I won’t say anything about the end but I think it would have been pretty decent if the Shogun didn’t looked and sound like an spoiled 80 year old brat.

-On the only good side of the movie, the scenery was wonderful and it had really well planned frames, although we have many of films that have that, I rather watch The Last Supper again.
-And some really detailed character design was also very carefully made.
+On the only good side of the movie, the scenery was wonderful and it had really well planned frames.
+Although we have many of films that have that, I rather watch The Last Supper again.
+Some really detailed character design was also very carefully made.